 You may wonder what a chiropractor may need to diagnose and give the best possible adjustment.
 Does he or she just need to feel what is out of place, or are there other tools to give more data in a scientific way?

 In their practice at Dopps Chiropractic NE in Wichita, Dr. Ryan and Dr. Denise use x-rays and a neurothermal scanner.
-Dr. Ryan said certainly after a trauma–such as an auto accident, sports injury or even a slip and fall–he wants to “dive a little deeper into testing.”
+Certainly after a trauma–such as an auto accident, sports injury or even a slip and fall–we wants to dive a little deeper into testing.

 Most people are familiar with the idea of X-rays and can see how images of the bones’ positions are helpful for a chiropractor to view before he moves bones.
-Dr. Ryan pointed out that x-rays test the structure of the body.
+X-rays expose who the structure of the body is doing.

 In order to test more how the body is functioning, Dr. Ryan uses the high-tech neurotherm scanner to test the physiology of the nervous system.
 To explain simply, the scanner is rolled along the spine to measure and map temperature readings.
 See it in action here.

-Because nothing is entering or interfering with the body during this scan, it makes it safe and effective for all ages, from an hours-old newborn to a 120-year-old, said Dr. Ryan.
+Because nothing is entering or interfering with the body during this scan, it makes it safe and effective for all ages, from an hours-old newborn to a 120-year-old.

-On x-rays, Dr. Ryan’s personal guidelines are more conservative where there has been no trauma.
-With children, he generally starts x-rays at ages 8-12-years-old.
-As always, Dr. Ryan takes into consideration the whole body to indicate when more advanced testing would be helpful.
+On x-rays, our personal guidelines at Dopps Chiropractic NE are more conservative when there has been no trauma.
+With children, we generally start x-rays at ages 8-12-years-old.
+Our chiropractors take into consideration the whole body to indicate when more advanced testing would be helpful.
 Dr. Ryan shares more about x-rays here:

 These diagnostic tools give data to show measurable improvement after an adjustment, and over the course of treatments.
 Before he was convinced to invest in the neurotherm scanner, Dr. Ryan used a digital surface thermometer to temperature difference patterns.
 He measured temperatures before and after adjustments at the Atlas fossa (indent behind the jawbone) in newborns and children for over a year.
 He saw that with even that more limited tool, he, as well as parents, could see and track improvement.